getify/You-Dont-Know-JS/types & grammar/ch3.md

 Array.prototype.length = 0;
 ```

-`Function.prototype` is a function, `RegExp.prototype` is a regular expression, and `Array.prototype` is an array.
+As you can see, `Function.prototype` is a function, `RegExp.prototype` is a regular expression, and `Array.prototype` is an array.
 Interesting and cool, huh?

+#### Prototypes As Defaults

-`Function.prototype` being an empty function, `RegExp.prototype` being an empty regex, and `Array.prototype` being an empty array, make them all nice "default" values to assign to variables if those variables wouldn't already have had a value of the proper type.
+`Function.prototype` being an empty function, `RegExp.prototype` being an "empty" (aka non-matching) regex, and `Array.prototype` being an empty array, make them all nice "default" values to assign to variables if those variables wouldn't already have had a value of the proper type.

 For example: